 The White River State Park underground parking garage is on Washington just west of the museum.
 Parking is free if spots are available.
 The spots are first-come, first-served, but we have never had a problem finding a spot to park there.
 Make sure you take your ticket inside with you to be validated.

-If you don’t have free tickets from your participation in the Indianapolis Public Library’s Summer Reading Program, then tickets can be purchased online or at the door.
+Timed tickets can be purchased online in advance.
 These are general admission tickets, so you will be able to explore the entire museum and see Jingle Rails all with one ticket.

 - $15/person for ages 18-64